AngelaZhao06/CS30-Major-Project/proposal.md

 - Player can fire Bullets to kill enemy
 - Keep track of player points
 - at least 3 levels and a boss level
-- Progression of difficulty in levels
+- Progression in difficulty for levels
 - Main Enemey for each level
 - Enemy Bullets & abilites
-- bullets should be able to target player character
+- sound effects

 ## Nice to have list